 2019.
 A Smaller Scale.
 Ebony/Curated, Cape Town

 2018.
-Sifting Boundaries: A selection of Works showcasing South African Women Artists of the past 100 years.
+Shifting Boundaries: A selection of Works showcasing South African Women Artists of the past 100 years.
 From the Kilbourn Collection.
 Welgemeend, Cape Town

 2017.
 20 year Birthday Celebration.
 Knysna Fine Art, Knysna